apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Powerball jackpot: New year kicks off with $810 million prize on the line**
+**DR Congo election: President Felix Tshisekedi declared landslide winner**

-You can read more about it [here](https://www.foxbusiness.com/lifestyle/powerball-jackpot-new-year-kicks-810-million-prize).
+You can read more about it [here](https://www.bbc.com/news/world-africa-67850563).

 ## Requirements
 - Python 3.8